AAROC/CODE-RADE-build-containers/README.md

 # Deploy

 As mentioned before, these containers are for provisioning from CI environments.
 If you really want to run a static build cluster, you can use the `--deploy` command of Ansible Container.
 See https://docs.ansible.com/ansible-container/reference/deploy.html for deployment options

+# Citing

+If you produce research or other output and these containers are a part of that workflow, please cite as
+Bruce Becker.
+(2017).
+AAROC/CODE-RADE-build-containers: CODE-RADE Foundation Release 3 - Build Containers [Data set].
+Zenodo. http://doi.org/10.5281/zenodo.572275